Jubsz2304/Jubsz2304/README.md

 🧑‍💻**About me:**

-🚀 I started my journey in software development over four years ago.<br>
+🚀 I started my journey in software development over three years ago.<br>
 💼 Currently, I'm focused on expanding my knowledge in various technologies and frameworks.<br>
 🌐 I'm always seeking to learn and apply best practices in software development and testing.<br>